hikmatjan1/react-select-custom-component/README.md

 # Updates

 1. A full update has been implemented starting with version 1.0.28.
 I apologize to everyone for the inconvenience caused by the missing CSS file.
+2. Starting from version 1.1.36, the option to select only 1 has also been added.
+Returns an object as the result, otherwise returns an array.

 ## License